Tips on How to Help a Friend With Addiction

 One way to help your friend or loved one consider treatment is to remove the complexity associated with finding treatment.
 Thoroughly research and provide treatment options to help them come to a decision.
 Explore treatment center amenities, prices and insurance coverage, and ensure the correct level of care will be provided at the treatment center.

-The cost of rehab may vary based on their individualized needs.
-Insurance may often be able to help foot the cost of treatment.
-See if your insurance provider may be able to help.
+The cost of rehab may vary based on their individual needs.
+Insurance may often be able to help cover the cost of treatment.
+You can even verify your friend’s insurance if you have their information.

 What to Say To Someone Struggling With Addiction

-Prior to your discussion, you should find a rehab program for your friend.
+- Prior to your discussion, you should find a rehab program for your friend.
 Do diligent research of all available treatment options and ask plenty of questions before making your selection.
-Depending on the substance being abused and the level of addiction, detox treatment may be needed before starting therapy.3
+Depending on the substance being used and the level of addiction, detox treatment may be needed before starting therapy.3

-Find out exactly how the program works, and plan for your friend to start treatment immediately.
-To make the decision to go easier for your friend to make, have a bag packed and transportation prearranged.
+- Find out exactly how the program works, and plan for your friend to start treatment immediately.
+To make the decision easier for your friend to make, have a bag packed and transportation prearranged.

 Many people struggling with addiction do not realize how much their family and friends love them.
 Be loving and supportive and let them know that you’re going to support them throughout their journey to recovery.4

-If an addicted person is reluctant to seek help, sometimes they can be persuaded through an intervention.
+If your friend is reluctant to seek help, sometimes they can be persuaded through an intervention.
 This is when family members, friends, and associates come together out of concern and love to confront their friend and encourage them to get help.
 Consultation with an addiction professional can help you organize an effective intervention for your friend, allowing you to convey the message that the only choice is to accept help and begin the road to recovery.5